poppinss/indicative-rules/docs/validations/primitives/notEquals.md

 category: primitives
 ---

-Makes sure that the value of field under validation is not same as the defined value.
+Enforces the field value not to be equal to the given value.

 ```ts
 import { validations } from 'indicative/validator'